typedb/typedb-docs/00-general/04-quickstart.md

   relates content;
 ```

-As you can see in the `social_network_data.gql` file, no instance of `content-permission` was ever inserted.
+As you can see in the `social_network_data.tql` file, no instance of `content-permission` was ever inserted.
 It's only through rules that allows TypeDB to infer this knowledge and know the answer to the following question at query time.

 ```typeql
 match